Hotel Vast Horizon

 Hotel Vast Horizon is the ninth album by singer-songwriter and guitarist, Chris Whitley.
 It is his seventh studio album.

 It was produced by Heiko Schramm, Chris Whitley, Matthias Macht, and Edgar M. Röthig.
 The album was recorded by Röthig at Helicopter Studio in Dresden, Germany.
+It has been dubbed "a Chris Whitley unplugged-trio German-winter album", [...] a quiet acoustic record that is nonetheless discernibly rock in inclination, not folk".

 "Breaking Your Fall" won Best Folk/Singer-Songwriter Song at the 3rd Annual Independent Music Awards.

 Track listing

 All tracks written by Chris Whitley unless otherwise noted: